 The reading challenge

-Rather than setting an “x number of books read” goal in 2023, I’m challenging myself to read or downsize 32 owned, unread books.
+Rather than setting an “x number of books read” goal in 2023, I’m challenging myself to read 32 owned, unread books.

 A few parameters: